designrl/designrl.github.io/draft.md

 <img src="assets/img/biped_hard.png" style="display: block; margin: auto; width: 100%;"/>
 </div>

 We are interested to investigate embodied cognition within the reinforcement learning (RL) framework.
 Most baseline tasks<dt-cite key="todorov2012mujoco,roboschool"></dt-cite> in the RL literature test an algorithm's ability to learn a policy to control the actions of an agent, with a predetermined body design, to accomplish a given task inside an environment.
-The design of the agent's body is rarely optimal for the task, and sometimes even intentionally designed to make policy search challenging<dt-cite key="roboschool"></dt-cite>.
+The design of the agent's body is rarely optimal for the task, and sometimes even intentionally designed to make policy search challenging.
 In this work, we explore enabling learning versions of an agent's body that are better suited for its task, jointly with its policy.
 We demonstrate that an agent can learn a better structure of its body that is not only better for its task, but also facilitates policy learning.
 We can even optimize our agent's body for certain desired characteristics, such as material usage.
-Our approach may help uncover design principles useful for assisted-design applications.
+Our approach may help uncover design principles useful for assisted-design.

+Furthermore, we believe the ability to learn useful morphology is an important area for the advancement of AI.
+Although morphology learning originally initiated from the field of evolutionary computation, there has also been great advances in RL in recent years, and we believe much of what happens in ALife should be in principle be of interest to the RL community and vice versa, since learning and evolution are just two sides of the same coin.

+We believe that conducting experiments using standardized simulation environments facilitate the communication of ideas across disciplines, and for this reason we design our experiments based on applying ideas from ALife, namely morphology learning, to standardized tasks in the OpenAI Gym environment, a popular testbed for conducting experiments in the RL community.
+We decide to use standardized Gym environments such as Ant (based on Bullet physics engine) and Bipedal Walker (based on Box2D) not only for their simplicity, but also because their difficulty is well-understood due to the large number of RL publications that use them as benchmarks.
+As we shall see later, the *BipedalWalkerHardcore-v2* task, while simple looking, is especially difficult to solve with modern Deep RL methods.
+By applying simple morphology learning concepts from ALife, we are able to make a difficult task solvable with much fewer compute resources.
+We also made the code for augmenting OpenAI Gym for morphology learning, along with all pretrained models for reproducing results in this paper available.

+We hope this paper can serve as a catalyst to precipitate a cultural shift in both fields and encourage researchers to open up our minds to each other.
+By drawing ideas from ALife and demonstrating them in the OpenAI Gym platform used by RL, we hope this work can set an example to bring both the RL and ALife communities closer together to find synergies and push the AI field forward.

 ______

 ## Related Work

 There is a broad literature in evolutionary computation, artificial life and robotics devoted to studying, and modelling embodied cognition<dt-cite key="pfeifer2006body"></dt-cite>.
 In 1994, Karl Sims demonstrated that artificial evolution can produce novel morphologies that resemble organisms observed in nature<dt-cite key="sims1994evolving,sims1994evolving_MIT"></dt-cite>.
-Later works further investigated morphology evolution<dt-cite key="leger1999automated,boxcar2d,bongard2011morphological,szerlip2013indirectly,szerlip2014steps,moore2014evolutionary"></dt-cite>, modular robotics<dt-cite key="lipson2000automatic,ostergaard2003evolving,prokopenko2006evolving,zykov2007evolved"></dt-cite>, and evolving soft robots<dt-cite key="cheney2013unshackling,corucci2018evolving"></dt-cite> using indirect encoding<dt-cite key="neat,hyperneat"></dt-cite>.
-Theo Jansen<dt-cite key="jansen2008strandbeests"></dt-cite> used evolutionary computation to design physical *Strandbeests* creatures that can walk on their own consuming only wind energy.
+Later works further investigated morphology evolution<dt-cite key="bongard2011morphological,auerbach2012relationship,auerbach2014environmental,leger1999automated,szerlip2013indirectly,szerlip2014steps,moore2014evolutionary,boxcar2d,auerbach2014robogen"></dt-cite>, modular robotics<dt-cite key="lipson2000automatic,ostergaard2003evolving,prokopenko2006evolving,zykov2007evolved"></dt-cite>, and evolving soft robots<dt-cite key="cheney2013unshackling,corucci2018evolving"></dt-cite> using indirect encoding<dt-cite key="neat,hyperneat,auerbach2010evolving,auerbach2011evolving,auerbach2010dynamic"></dt-cite>.

 <div style="text-align: center;">
 <!--<video autoplay muted playsinline loop style="display: block; margin: auto; width: 100%;"><source src="https://storage.googleapis.com/quickdraw-models/sketchRNN/designrl/related_work.mp4" type="video/mp4"/></video>-->